Business Spending: Most February Headwinds Should Prove Temporary

 Kiplinger’s latest forecast on business equipment spending

-Likely beneficiaries include makers of industrial robots and 3D printers.
-Robotics removes the need for worries about physical distancing of the workforce.
-37% of U.S. assembly plants plan to invest in 3D printers, a record high.
-Interest is also high in collaborative robots, which work in close contact with humans instead of as stand-alones.
-31 percent of assemblers are currently using the technology or plan to within the next year, and 17 percent within two to three years.
+Likely beneficiaries of the capital spending binge this year include makers of industrial robots and 3D printers.
+Robots remove the need for worries about physical distancing of the workforce.
+And 37% of U.S. assembly plants plan to invest in 3D printers, a record high.
+Interest is also high in collaborative robots, which work in close contact with humans instead of as stand-alone ’bots.
+Thirty-one percent of assemblers are currently using the technology or plan to within the next year, and 17%, within two to three years.

-A boost for purchases of oilfield equipment seems likely, now that the price of West Texas Intermediate crude oil has surpassed $50 per barrel, its highest level since early March.
+A boost for purchases of oil field equipment seems likely, now that the price of West Texas Intermediate crude oil has risen to about $60 per barrel, its highest level since the beginning of 2020.
 The number of active drilling rigs has been on a steady upward path since the beginning of October.

 - 1About: Kiplinger’s Economic OutlooksRegularly updated insights on the economy’s next moves.

-- 2GDP: 5% Growth Likely This YearKiplinger’s latest forecast for the GDP growth rate
+- 2GDP: Growth Estimates Keep RisingKiplinger’s latest forecast for the GDP growth rate

-- 4Interest Rates: Potential Additional Fiscal Stimulus a Boost for Long RatesKiplinger’s latest forecast on interest rates
+- 4Interest Rates: Inflation Fears Outweigh the Fed’s DovishnessKiplinger’s latest forecast on interest rates

-- 5Inflation: Gasoline Prices Drive a BumpKiplinger’s latest forecast on inflation
+- 5Inflation: Gasoline Prices Still in the Driver's SeatKiplinger’s latest forecast on inflation

-- 6Business Spending: Firms Are Still on a Shopping Spree - currently readingKiplinger’s latest forecast on business equipment spending
+- 6Business Spending: Most February Headwinds Should Prove Temporary - currently readingKiplinger’s latest forecast on business equipment spending

-- 7Energy: Gasoline Prices to Turn HigherKiplinger's latest forecast on the direction of energy prices
+- 7Energy: Gasoline Prices in Temporary LullKiplinger's latest forecast on the direction of energy prices

-- 8Housing: Sales, Starts Will Start 2021 on Solid FootingKiplinger's latest forecast on housing starts and home sales
+- 8Housing: Strong Demand Will Keep Boosting Home PricesKiplinger’s latest forecast on housing starts and home sales

-- 9Retail: Sales Decline for Third Month on Pandemic EffectsKiplinger’s latest forecast on retail sales and consumer spending.
+- 9Retail: Sales Expected to Jump in March and AprilKiplinger’s latest forecast on retail sales and consumer spending.

-- 10Trade: Deficit Widens to Near-Record LevelKiplinger's latest forecast on the direction of the trade deficit.
+- 10Trade: Decline in Exports Widens Deficit to New RecordKiplinger's latest forecast on the direction of the trade deficit.